finbourne/luminesce-sdk-java/sdk/docs/CurrentTableFieldCatalogApi.md

 GetCatalog: Get a Flattened Table/Field Catalog

  Returns the User&#39;s full version of the catalog (Providers, their fields and associated information) that are currently running that you have access to (in Json format).
 This is the entire catalog flattened, which is often quite large and always a bit repetitive.
 The internal results are cached for several minutes.
 Consider using &#x60;api/Catalog/providers&#x60; and &#x60;api/Catalog/fields&#x60; for a more granular and incremental loading flow.
-The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden
+It is possible to be throttled if you make too many requests in a short period of time, receiving a: - 429 Too Many Requests : Please try your request again soon  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example